brianchase/anthology/README.md

 The project's style file, `anthology.sty`, permits different layouts.
-For the most part, however, I work on two: a one column layout for letter paper, which is largely the same as that for A5 paper, and a one column ebook layout for half letter paper (8.5 × 5.5 in).
-Current binaries of the anthology are available at these links:
+For the most part, however, I work on two: a one column layout for letter paper, which is largely the same as that for A5 paper, and a one column ebook layout for half letter paper (8.5 in × 5.5 in).
+Current binaries of the anthology are available here:

 * [eBook Layout](https://s3.amazonaws.com/brianchase/anthology-ebook.pdf "eBook Layout") (PDF)
 * [Letter Paper Layout](https://s3.amazonaws.com/brianchase/anthology-letter.pdf "Letter Paper Layout") (PDF)

-## CONTENTS
+## Contents

-The anthology contains over fifty texts of widely varying lengths.
+The anthology contains over fifty texts of varying lengths.
 I don't intend it as representative of Western philosophy.
 Nor do I select a text with much thought about whether it's representative of that figure or in some way historically important.
 I don't even worry about whether the figure typically counts as a philosopher.
 Some selections caught my attention because I find them entertaining, like the ones from Gellius and Twain.
 Others represent a genre of sorts or have been useful for stimulating discussion in class.
-Still others merely demonstrate what sort of material is available in the public domain, even if I'd always prefer to assign contemporary editions of those texts.
+Still others merely demonstrate what sort of material is available in the public domain, even if I'd always assign contemporary editions of those texts.
 And finally, I've added some texts because they might serve, or have served, as primary or supplemental readings for my courses.

 1. Thucydides – Pericles' Funeral Oration
 1. Plato – Euthyphro